-In 2012, the WCFU received one hundred nineteen (119) allegations of fraud.6 Of these allegations, twenty-eight (28) were reported by concerned individuals; twenty-two (22) were referred by insurance companies; twenty-one (21) were referred by employers; fourteen (14) were referred by employees regarding employers and insurance companies; eleven (11) were referred by special investigation agencies (commonly referred to as SIUs) on behalf of insurance companies and third party administrators (TPAs)7; eleven (11) were referred by attorneys; four (4) were referred by the Illinois Department of Central Management Services (CMS), who acts as the administrator for claims filed by state employees; four (4) were referred by the IWCC; two (2) were referred by TPAs; one (1) was referred by the Cook County State's Attorney's Office; and one (1) was referred by the National Insurance Crime Bureau.
-Of the complaints received in 2012, seventy-one (71) did not warrant further investigation because of insufficient evidence, lack of jurisdiction, or because the statute of limitations expired.
+In 2013, the WCFU received one hundred seven (107) allegations of fraud.6 Of these allegations, twenty-nine (29) were referred by insurance companies, sixteen (16) were referred by attorneys, sixteen (16) were referred by special investigation agencies (commonly referred to as SIUs) on behalf of insurance companies and third party administrators (TPAs)7, fourteen (14) were reported by concerned individuals, thirteen (13) were referred by employers, eleven (11) were referred by employees regarding employers and insurance companies, four (4) were referred by the IWCC, three (3) were referred by insurance agents, and one (1) was referred by directly by a TPA.
+Of the complaints received in 2013, sixty-nine (69) did not warrant further investigation because of insufficient evidence, lack of jurisdiction, or because the statute of limitations expired.